tytydraco/yessleep/out/The_Yearwalker_Part_2.md

 I couldn’t believe my eyes.

-I picked up my phone, stepped back, and looked for Jonathan’s number.
+I picked up my phone, stepped back, and looked for John's number.
 My fingers shook so much I put in the wrong code twice.
 I never turned my back on that window.
 The thing was tall enough to reach inside my goddamn bedroom.

 &#x200B;

 “You feeling better?”
-Jonathan’s voice came through.
+John's voice came through.

 “No!”
 I screamed.
 “No, it’s… oh God.”